This post may contain affiliate links. Please read our disclosure policy.

 Studies have shown the more often you eat soup, the more likely you are to lose weight because it helps you feel fuller on fewer calories.
 This is a great example of that research in action.

-How Many Calories and WW Points in this Simple Gazpacho?
+How Many Calories and WW Points in Simple Chunky Gazpacho?

-According to my calculations, each generous 1-½-cup serving has 68 calories and:
+According to my calculations, each generous 1-1/2-cup serving has just 68 calories.

 1 SmartPoints (Green plan)